nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.
 Inventory Commands

-NUStorage supports manipulation of inventory records.
-The following are commands related to inventory storage.
+NUStorage supports the storage and manipulation of inventory records.
+The following sections detail the commands related to inventory storage, given in alphabetical order.

 Commands in this section are best executed when you are in the inventory tab.
-If you don't know how to switch to the inventory tab, please refer to the [switch to inventory](#531-switch-to-inventory-goto_inventory) section for more information.
+If you don not know how to switch to the inventory tab, please refer to the [switch to inventory](#531-switch-to-inventory-goto_inventory) section for more information.

 #### 5.1.1.
 Add items to inventory: `create_inventory`